openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 the opposite color channel order.
 In this case, it is important to preprocess the input images by reverting the color channels before inference.
 To embed this preprocessing step into IR, Model Optimizer provides the `--reverse_input_channels` command-line parameter to shuffle the color channels.

-The `--reverse_input_channels` parameter applies to input of the model in two cases.
+The `--reverse_input_channels` parameter applies to an input of the model in two cases.
  * Only one dimension in the input shape has a size equal to 3.
- * One dimension has undefined size and is marked as `C` channel using `layout` parameters.
+ * One dimension has an undefined size and is marked as `C` channel using `layout` parameters.

-Using the `--reverse_input_channels` parameter Model Optimizer will embed the corresponding preprocessing block for reverting the input data along channel dimension and will optimize this block so that the preprocessing takes negligible time for inference.
+Using the `--reverse_input_channels` parameter, Model Optimizer embeds the corresponding preprocessing block for reverting the input data along channel dimension and optimizes this block so that the preprocessing takes negligible time for inference.

 For example, launch the Model Optimizer for the TensorFlow* AlexNet model and embed `reverse_input_channel` preprocessing block into IR.